Oregon vs. Washington State NCAA Football Odds, Plays and Insights | November 13, 2021

 Washington State Stats and Trends

-- This season, the Cougars have won ATS in each of their two games as an underdog of 14 points or more.

-- Washington State's games this season have gone over the total in three out of nine opportunities (33.3%).
+- Washington State's games this season have eclipsed the over/under three times in nine opportunities (33.3%).

-- In games that Washington State piles up more than 367.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- Washington State is 3-1 against the spread and 4-0 overall when the team churns out more than 367.3 yards.

 - The Cougars have 14 giveaways this season, while the Ducks have 17 takeaways .